databio/geniml/docs/README.md

 bedshift -h
 ```

 The following examples will shift 10% of the regions and add 10% new regions in `examples/test.bed`.
+The -l argument is the file in which chromosome sizes are located.
 The output is located at `bedshifted_test.bed`.

 CLI:

 ```
-bedshift -b tests/test.bed -s 0.1 -a 0.1
+bedshift -l hg38.chrom.sizes -b tests/test.bed -s 0.1 -a 0.1
 ```

 Python: